Machu Picchu: Tourist activity

+Tourists entering Machu Picchu, which received over 1.5 million visitors in 2025 (about 4,100 per day), a fourfold increase since 2000.

 Efforts to manage the impact of tourism have included various measures over the years.
-In the 1980s, a rock from Machu Picchu's central plaza was moved to create a helicopter landing zone, a practice which was later stopped.
+In the 1980s, a rock from Machu Picchu's central plaza was moved to create a helicopter landing zone, a practice that was later stopped.
 In 2006, the company Helicusco sought approval for tourist flights over the site, but the license was soon rescinded.
 In January 2010, severe flooding caused by El Niño trapped over 4,000 people and disrupted access to Machu Picchu, leading to its temporary closure.
 The site reopened on April 1, 2010.
-To further address tourism's impact, stricter entrance regulations were introduced in July 2011, limiting the number of daily visitors to 2,500 per day to the citadel and 400 to Huayna Picchu.
-In 2018, a third entrance phase was added to better manage tourism and reduce site degradation.
+To further address tourism's impact, stricter entrance regulations were introduced in July 2011, limiting the number of daily visitors to 2,500 per day to the citadel.
+In 2018, a new entrance system was added to manage tourism better and reduce site degradation.
 In 2024, the daily visitor limit was officially increased to 4,500, with up to 5,600 permitted during peak season.

 In May 2012, UNESCO urged additional protection measures for the site's buffer zone, especially due to the rapid growth in the nearby town of Aguas Calientes.
 Tourist deaths at Machu Picchu from altitude sickness, floods, and accidents have led to criticism of UNESCO for allowing visits despite the site's high safety risks.
 The trend of nude tourism in 2014 also led to increased surveillance by Peru's Ministry of Culture to end the practice.

 In recognition of efforts to manage and protect the site, Fernando Astete, who served as Chief of the National Archaeological Park of Machu Picchu from 1994 to 2019, was honored with the "Personalidad Meritoria de la Cultura" award by the Ministry of Culture of Peru in January 2020.
 This award acknowledged his extensive contributions to the preservation, management, and study of Machu Picchu.

+Machu Picchu was closed to visitors in March 2020 because of the COVID-19 pandemic.
+In October 2020, the site was briefly opened to allow one stranded Japanese tourist to visit.
+It reopened in November 2020 after an eight-month shutdown, the initial reopening limited admissions to 675 visitors per day under strict biosafety protocols.
 During the 2022–2023 Peruvian protests, routes to Machu Picchu were blocked, trapping thousands of tourists and leading to a government airlift of the stranded visitors.
-Due to these disruptions, the Ministry of Culture closed the site indefinitely on January 22, 2023, and it was reopened on February 15, 2023.
+Due to these disruptions, the Ministry of Culture closed the site indefinitely on 22 January 2023.
+It was reopened on 15 February 2023.